cdurf1/cdurf1.github.io/README.md

 <a id="1.4"></a>
 ## Overview of the graphical user interface

 This section provides an overview of the Intel® Manager for Lustre* software GUI.
-For a complete description of the GUI, see <a href="Graphical_User_Interface_9_0.md/#9.0">Graphical User Interface</a>.
+For a complete description of the GUI, see [Graphical User Interface](Graphical_User_Interface_9_0.md/#9.0).

 The Intel® Manager for Lustre* software GUI presents a set of intuitive windows that let you set up, configure, monitor, and manage Lustre* file systems.
 The menu bar provides access to these capabilities.
 Click the following links for overview information: